 The cooking itself is very delicious."

 About Taiwan: "The good thing about her cooking is that you can thank her for treating you to delicious yet inexpensive cuisine!"

 - Lelouch Lamperouge of Code Geass is one out of necessity of having had to take care of Nunnally for years...and because he's such a Neat Freak that only he is capable of measuring and handling every single ingredient in exactly the way he needs and wants.

 - Milly Ashford, the Cool Big Sis Student Council President, is also an excellent chef, and she's eager to find any excuse to cook or bake.
 As a matter of fact, she's the only person with whom Lelouch is willing to cook.

 - Makoto Kino AKA Sailor Jupiter of Sailor Moon.
-All the other Senshi love her cooking and a few episodes have them turning to her for cooking instructions.
+All the other Senshi love her cooking and a few episodes of the original anime have them turning to her for cooking instructions.